Call for Participation

 Scope

 Search and recommender systems should be supporting user tasks rather than individual queries or actions.
 To that end, the IR community has spent decades trying to understand user’s tasks and their contexts, and how to best support them.
-The recent advancements in generative AI have drastically shifted the landscape of task-focused IR.
+The recent advancements in generative AI has drastically shifted the landscape of task-focused IR.
 Users can now express not only their queries and questions, but actual information needs, tasks, and goals in natural language to an AI system and receive not just results, but also answers in natural language that are generated specifically for them.
 This new paradigm raises many interesting questions, opportunities, and challenges.
-We are looking to bring a group of highly motivated students and scholars in a two-day workshop on Microsoft campus in Redmond to discuss these, learn from each other, and envision a new future for task-focused IR.
+We are looking to bring a group of highly motivated students and scholars in a one-day workshop on Microsoft campus in Redmond to discuss these, learn from each other, and envision a new future for task-focused IR.

 Topics